-The failure of deposited structures in the Protein Data Bank (PDB) to represent the underlying experimental conformational and compositional heterogeneity is partly attributable to the complexity of modeling in the presence of limited signal-to-noise11.
-Noise arises from many sources, including crystal imperfections and radiation damage in X-ray crystallography^{12,13}, beam-induced motion, and imperfect detector Detector Quantum Efficiency (DQE) in cryo-EM14.
+The failure of deposited structures in the Protein Data Bank (PDB) to represent the underlying experimental conformational and compositional heterogeneity is partly attributable to the complexity of modeling in the presence of limited signal-to-noise.
+Noise arises from many sources, including: crystal imperfections and radiation damage in X-ray crystallography, beam-induced motion, and imperfect detector Detector Quantum Efficiency (DQE) in cryo-EM.
 Additionally, poor modeling resulting from inaccurate phases (for X-ray) and errors in particle alignment and classification (for CryoEM) dominate the imperfect agreement between experiment and model.
-Further complicating the discovery of heterogeneity is that conformational heterogeneity manifests in a fall off of density from a mean atomic position.
-This type of heterogeneity can be modeled in the PDB format by isotropic, anisotropic, or grouped (e.g. Translation-Libration-Screw^{15,16}) B-factors that fit the extent of the disorder^{17,18}.
+Further complicating the discovery of heterogeneity is that conformational heterogeneity manifests in many forms.
+A high amount of harmonic heterogeneity manifests in a fall off of density from a mean atomic position.
+This type of heterogeneity can be modeled in the PDB format by isotropic, anisotropic, or grouped (e.g. Translation-Libration-Screw) B-factors that fit the extent of the disorder.

 Additionally, many macromolecular motions have a highly anharmonic character (e.g. rotamer jumps or sub-domain opening) that manifests in discrete but weaker density around distinct positions with no continuous density connecting the states.
-This type of heterogeneity is not well fit by B-factors, which leads to underestimating the displacements present in the experimental ensemble^{19,20}.
-To overcome this limitation in the PDB format, atoms can be replicated and labeled with an "alternative location indicator (altloc)," signifying discrete states.
+This type of heterogeneity is not well fit by B-factors, which leads to underestimating the displacements present in the experimental ensemble.
+To overcome this limitation in the PDB format, atoms can be replicated and labeled with an "alternative location indicator" (altloc), signifying discrete states.
 Refinement and validation programs treat atoms sharing the same altloc as having the ability to interact with each other and with atoms lacking an altloc, but not with atoms with different altlocs.
 The lack of a hierarchical relationship between altlocs restricts the complexity of information encoded by the legacy format.

 Capturing ensemble information in the legacy PDB format becomes an even more complex problem when considering compositional heterogeneity, which can coexist with conformational heterogeneity.
-Compositional heterogeneity is often observed with ligands bound at sub-stoichiometric occupancy in X-ray structures^{21-23} and with different components in large macromolecular complexes in CryoEM24.
+Compositional heterogeneity is often observed with ligands bound at sub-stoichiometric occupancy in X-ray structures23-25 and with different components in large macromolecular complexes in CryoEM.
 Compositional heterogeneity is captured using the same "altloc" column as conformational heterogeneity.
 This ambiguous representation inhibits disentangling compositional and conformational heterogeneity, especially for large data mining efforts.

 Computational tools have recently improved at decoding the complex conformational and compositional heterogeneity signal from noise.
 In CryoEM, human intervention or machine-learning tools can distinguish different large conformations.
-While many of these tools are primarily used for visualization, some can incorporate discrete states into heterogeneous refinement, moving towards ensemble-based CyroEM models^{25-27}.
-In X-ray crystallography and CryoEM, methods exist that automatically detect subtle conformational shifts, like rotamer jumps, among structural ensemble members through multiconformer approaches^{8-10,28,29}.
-Further, weak signal representing compositional heterogeneity, often seen in X-ray ligand soaking experiments, can now be more easily identified using approaches such as PanDDA30.
-In cryoEM, compositionally heterogeneous models are created by exploring differences in the same or related maps31.
+While many of these tools are primarily used for visualization, some can incorporate discrete states into heterogeneous refinement, moving towards ensemble-based CyroEM models27-29.
+In X-ray crystallography and CryoEM, methods exist that automatically detect subtle conformational shifts, like rotamer jumps, among structural ensemble members through multiconformer approaches10-12,30,31.
+Further, weak signal representing compositional heterogeneity, often seen in X-ray ligand soaking experiments, can now be more easily identified using approaches such as PanDDA.
+In cryoEM, compositionally heterogeneous models are created by exploring differences in the same or related maps.